 And way too many people look like they pulled out their oldest tee-shirt and leggings just for the occasion.

 I know it’s not all about how you look, but really, how difficult is it to put some thought into what you’re wearing?
 After all, even if you don’t care that you’re going to run into approximately 25,000 people in a day, those photos are going to be around for years.

-I’ve been to Disney World twice with my family of five, so I’ve got it pretty much down to a science.
+I’ve been to Disney World three times, now, with my family of five, so I’ve got it pretty much down to a science.

 You’ll be doing a TON of walking, so you want to be comfortable.
 But you also know that there will be a lot of photographic evidence of the event, so you want to look cute.

 You also want to be prepared for anything — a random rain shower, an errant spray of ketchup, a leaky toddler . . . so you need a bag that can accommodate all your gear.

 Here is an example of a great theme park outfit.